jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 > Parquet tolerates unknown bytes within the file body and permits arbitrary key/value pairs in its footer metadata.
 These two features enable embedding user-defined indexes directly in the file—no extra files, no format forks, and no compatibility breakage.
 >
-> From DataFusion blog post: [Embedding User-Defined Indexes in Apache Parquet Files]
+> From the DataFusion blog post: [Embedding User-Defined Indexes in Apache Parquet Files]

 This demo extends a Parquet file by embedding a [Tantivy full-text search index] inside it.
 A custom [DataFusion TableProvider] implementation uses the